CMulas/KTR_analysis/README.md

 In our experiment, we were interested in tracking the properties of dividing cells over time.
 Using Rstudio (downloadable [here](https://www.rstudio.com/)), the cytoplasmic-nuclear intensity ratio per successfully-tracked dividing cell is calculated with respect to the division time.
 This will do the further analysis required from the excel spreadsheet shown above, to the final cytoplasmic-nuclear ratio over division time graph.
 The code used to do this calculation is uploaded under "4.R_CytotoNuRatio.R".

 ## Optimization Parameters
-The pipeline has been tested using different markers and imaging parameters (microscope, magnification).
-Tunable parameters which can be optimized per sample is summarized in the "Optimization_Parameters.md".
+The pipeline has been tested using different markers and imaging parameters (microscope, magnification), consistently showing effective performance across different samples.
+But alas, there are still some parameters that you will have to manually check and inspect before running the pipeline.
+The tunable parameters are mainly found in stage 2 and 3 of the pipeline, and have been elaborated separately in the corresponding markdown files.